Eacaw/next-firebase-course-image-uploader/README.md

 ## Next.js + Firebase Fireship.io Pro course - Image Uploader addon
 ---
 ### Disclaimer
-> This was written with trying to keep changes to the original repo to a minimum, and as such, this is written using Firebase V8, I have tried however to provide V9 examples in this readme where appropriate.
+> This was written trying to keep changes to the original repo to a minimum, and as such, this is written using Firebase V8, I have tried however to provide V9 examples in this readme where appropriate.

 ## About